Search for a place

 The chief interest of the place, however, centres in its cloth factories, which have associated with them dyeworks, the water being peculiarly suited for such operations.
 Stroud was a parliamentary borough and sent 2 members to Parliament from 1832 until 1885; the parliamentary limits included all Stroud parish, 12 other parishes, and a part.

-Click here for graphs and data of how Stroud has changed over two centuries.
-For statistics for historical units named after Stroud go to Units and Statistics.
+Stroud is now part of STROUD District.
+Click here for graphs and data of how STROUD has changed over two centuries.
+For statistics about Stroud itself, go to Statistics.

 How to reference this page:

-Click here for more detailed advice on finding places within A Vision of Britain through Time, and maybe some references to other places called "Stroud".
+Click here for more detailed advice on finding places within A Vision of Ireland through Time, and maybe some references to other places called "Stroud".